MILES.STERNFELD

 About Miles.

 Most recently, I interned with Jamie Lloyd on the Broadway revival of Sunset Blvd and directed Broken Thread at the 14th St. Y. I am currently completing my MFA in Directing at Columbia University School of the Arts under the esteemed mentorship of Anne Bogart, Brian Kulick, and Katie Mitchell.
-Throughout my time at Columbia, I have directed re-conceptualized productions of Sweeney Todd by Stephen Sondheim & Hugh Wheeler, Next to Normal by Tom Kitt & Brian Yorkey, The Seagull, and Romeo & Juliet, alongside new works Rot by Aditya Lal Chada and Timmy by Megan Rivkin.
+Throughout my time at Columbia, I have directed re-conceptualized productions of Sweeney Todd (staged as a true crime investigation in 1980s America), Next to Normal (told through Diana's mind using 4D audio and binaural headphones), The Seagull, and Romeo & Juliet, alongside new works Rot by Aditya Lal Chada and Timmy by Megan Rivkin.
 You can view more of my work on my projects page.

-For the last ten years, I built and led New City Music Theatre, a professional theatre company devoted to bold, challenging musical theatre productions while fostering education opportunities for the next generation.
+Before attending graduate school, I founded and led New City Music Theatre for nearly a decade – a professional theatre company devoted to reimagining beloved musicals while fostering education opportunities for the next generation.
 Our production of Jane Eyre garnered recognition with a Superior Direction Achievement Award from the Cleveland Critics’ Circle, a collaborative effort with Olivier Award Winner John Caird and Tony nominee Paul Gordon.
-Noteworthy directorial credits at NCMT include leading performances by actors such as Alice Ripley, Tony Yazbeck, Liz Callaway, Bonnie Milligan, Nick Blaemire, and Adrienne Warren in productions like Into The Woods, Songs for a New World, Aida, Pete(HER)Pan, and The Who’s Tommy.
+Notable NCMT directing credits include Into the Woods at Town Hall, Songs for a New World at Radial Park, Aida, Pete(HER)Pan, and The Who’s Tommy, featuring Broadway stars such as Alice Ripley, Tony Yazbeck, Liz Callaway, Bonnie Milligan, and Adrienne Warren.

-In addition to my work as a director, I have had the privilege to contribute as a production assistant to several commercial productions, including the pre-Broadway presentation of Finding Neverland at the American Repertory Theatre, Fiddler On The Roof (in Yiddish) at the National Yiddish Theatre Folksbiene, and The Great Society at Lincoln Center Theatre.
+In addition to my work as a director, I have contributed to several commercial productions, including Finding Neverland at the American Repertory Theatre, Fiddler On The Roof (in Yiddish) at the National Yiddish Theatre Folksbiene, and The Great Society at Lincoln Center Theatre.

-I am a proud member of SDC, as well as an alumnus of Point Park University's Musical Theatre Conservatory and Fordham University at Lincoln Center.
-I hold a BS in Business Administration and am in my third and final year of studies a Columbia University, pursuing my MFA in Directing under the mentorship of Anne Bogart and Brian Kulick.
+I am a proud member of SDC and an alumnus of Point Park University’s Musical Theatre Conservatory and Fordham University at Lincoln Center.
+I hold a BS in Business Administration and am currently in the final year of my MFA in Directing at Columbia University.